openhab/openhab-docs/configuration/rules-dsl.md

 Besides the implicitly available variables for items and commands/states, rules can have additional pre-defined variables, depending on their triggers:

-- `receivedCommand` - will be implicitly available in every rule that has at least one command event trigger.
+- `receivedCommand` - implicitly available in every rule that has at least one command event trigger.
-- `previousState` - will be implicitly available in every rule that has at least one status change event trigger.
+- `previousState` - implicitly available in every rule that has at least one status change event trigger.
-- `newState` - will be implicitly available in every rule that has at least one status update or status change event trigger.
+- `newState` - implicitly available in every rule that has at least one status update or status change event trigger.
-- `triggeringItem` - will be implicitly available in every rule that has at least one command, status update, or status change event trigger.
+- `triggeringItemName` - implicitly available in every rule that has at least one status update, status change or command event trigger.
+- `triggeringItem` - implicitly available in every rule that has a "Member of" trigger.
-- `receivedEvent` - will be implicitly available in every rule that has a channel-based trigger.
+- `receivedEvent` - implicitly available in every rule that has a channel-based trigger.

 {: #return}
 ### Early returns